-MAT 272 - Calculus II 3-2-0-0-4 Prerequisites: MAT 271; Corequisites: None
+MAT 272 - Calculus II 3-2-0-0-4 Prerequisites: MAT 271, minimum Grade of "C"; Corequisites: None

 This course is designed to develop advanced topics of differential and integral calculus.
 Emphasis is placed on the applications of definite integrals, techniques of integration, indeterminate forms, improper integrals, infinite series, conic sections, parametric equations, polar coordinates, and differential equations.
-Upon completion. students should be able to select and use appropriate models and techniques for finding solutions to integral-related problems with and without technology.
+Upon completion, students should be able to select and use appropriate models and techniques for finding solutions to integral-related problems with and without technology.
 This course has been approved for transfer under the CAA and ICAA as a general education course in Social & Behavioral Sciences for the AA & AS degrees.

 This is a Universal General Education Transfer Component (UGETC) course.

-MAT 273 - Calculus III

-Prerequisites: MAT 272; Corequisites: None
+MAT 273 - Calculus III 3-2-0-0-4 Prerequisites: MAT 272, minimum Grade of "C"; Corequisites: None